PASSAGE11

 Plus ça change, plus c’est la même chose.

-hardly the flower, which does
+not the flower, which hardly

 Who needs